About Bay Shore Studies

 Each student receives an accompanying Student Handbook which introduces basic concepts and vocabulary, explains the ecology of organisms they may see on their field trip, and provides data sheets for recording their observations and measurements.
 These materials and activities, as well as the field trip itself, support the Next Generation Science and Common Core Standards.

-Each 2-hour field trip is limited to no more than 35 students and costs $250.
+Each two hour field trip is limited to no more than 35 students and costs $250.
 Limited fee waivers and transportation assistance are available for qualifying schools.

 Inspire children to protect San Francisco Bay!

 Become a Bay Shore Studies Docent!
 Since 1974, Bay Shore Studies docents have been leading students on their “best field trip ever.”
 Join us to continue this important community tradition of environmental education!
 Become a Bay Shore Studies Docent!
-Contact Erin Blackwood if you are interested in the 2021/22 school year.
+Contact Erin Blackwood if you are interested or have questions about volunteering.